playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="Angular ngTemplate Inject El - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-ng-template-inject-el-110?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-In this example, we're logged a [Comment node](https://developer.mozilla.org/en-US/docs/Web/API/Comment).
+In this example, we've logged a [Comment node](https://developer.mozilla.org/en-US/docs/Web/API/Comment).
 Interestingly, if we look at our rendered HTML, we'll see an HTML comment where our `ng-template` was:

 ```html
 <!--container-->